Mike Simmons

 Michael Simmons (born 1983) is an American politician serving as a Democratic member of the Illinois Senate from the 7th district, which includes the Chicago neighborhoods of Rogers Park, Edgewater, Andersonville, Uptown, and Lincoln Square.
 He was appointed to the office in February 2021, and was re-elected in 2022 and 2024, running unopposed both times.
-He is a candidate in the 2026 election for Illinois' 9th congressional district.
+Simmons ran in the 2026 Democratic primary election for Illinois's 9th congressional district, placing fourth.

 Early life and education

 Simmons was born in Chicago to an African American mother and an Ethiopian father who came to the United States as a refugee.
 He was raised in public housing in the Lincoln Square neighborhood.
 He earned a Bachelor of Arts degree in political science from Amherst College.

 Early political career

 As an undergraduate student, Simmons worked as an intern in the United States Senate office of Barack Obama.
 From 2007 to 2009, he worked as a staff assistant and legislative correspondent in the office of Senator Dick Durbin.
 From 2009 to 2011, he was the policy director for Cook County Commissioner Bridget Gainer.
 He served as policy director for Chicago Mayor Rahm Emanuel from 2011 to 2013 and as deputy commissioner of the Chicago Department of Planning and Development from 2013 to 2016.
 After leaving the city government in 2016, Simmons spent a year traveling in West Africa and the Balkans.
 In 2017, he founded Blue Sky Strategies, a public policy and consulting firm focused on "equitable urban planning and anti-racism in public policy."
 In June 2020, Simmons became deputy director of My Brother's Keeper Alliance, an initiative managed by the Obama Foundation.